Our Services

 Helpful Resources

-Eco-anxiety is chronic or severe anxiety about climate change, marked by persistent fears about the planet's future, feelings of helplessness, and stress that disrupts sleep, concentration, and relationships.
-Cases are rising due to constant media coverage, direct experience of extreme weather events, and social media amplification.
+Eco-anxiety is chronic, severe anxiety about climate change, characterized by persistent fears about the planet's future, feelings of helplessness, and stress that disrupts sleep, focus, and relationships.
+Rates are rising due to constant media coverage, direct exposure to extreme weather, and social media amplification.

-Because eco-anxiety symptoms often overlap with generalized anxiety, depression, and adjustment disorders, identifying what you're actually experiencing is the critical first step toward relief.
-Rather than guessing—or waiting weeks for an appointment—take a free, instant, online symptom check to better understand what's driving your distress and get clear, personalized guidance on your next steps.
-It takes just a few minutes and could save you from prolonged suffering.
+Eco-anxiety symptoms frequently overlap with generalized anxiety, depression, and adjustment disorders—making accurate self-identification the critical first step toward relief.
+Instead of guessing or waiting weeks for an appointment, take a free, instant, online symptom check to clarify what's driving your distress and receive personalized guidance on next steps.
+It takes just minutes and could spare you from prolonged suffering.

 Climate change is no longer a distant problem.
 For many, confronting melting ice caps, extreme weather, and loss of biodiversity triggers intense worry.
 When this worry starts to interfere with daily life, it may be more than just concern—it may be eco-anxiety.